roddypr/divergent_gerbil_genes/README.md

 # Divergent gerbil genes

-The scripts in this repository were written during the preparation of the following manuscript (currently under peer review):
+The scripts in this repository were written during the preparation of the following manuscript (in press at BMC Evolutionary Biology):

 > Divergent genes in gerbils: prevalence, relation to GC-biased substitution, and phenotypic relevance.